Selective decay for the rotating shallow-water equations with a structure-preserving discretization: Numerical results

 We first integrate the initial conditions for two days for different values of the time step, to analyze the convergence of the energy.
 In Fig. \ref{fig:enconv}, we observe that the energy converges with first-order accuracy.
-Then, to analyze the effects of the Casimir dissipation, we integrate the initial conditions for 10 days and compare the relative potential vorticity field against a simulation with no dissipation and one with biharmonic dissipation, see Fig. \ref{fig:compvtx}.
+Then, to analyze the effects of the Casimir dissipation, we integrate the initial conditions for 10 days and compare the relative potential vorticity field against a simulation with no dissipation, the reference simulation, and one with biharmonic dissipation, see Fig. \ref{fig:compvtx}.
 All simulations behave similarly, with the cores of the two vortices being mutually repelled, due to nonlinear effects.
 We note that the simulation with no dissipation becomes noisy, while the two simulations with dissipation retain their accuracy.
+When comparing to the reference simulation, the Casimir and biharmonic dissipation simulation behave similarly.
+However, the biharmonic dissipation simulation dissipates more small-scale motion.

 The quantities of interest, total energy and potential enstrophy, are shown in Fig. \ref{fig:vtxDiagnostics}.
 We observe that the enstrophy is dissipated at the same rate for the simulations with biharmonic and Casimir dissipation, as expected with this choice of dissipation parameters.
 While the energy is dissipated in the simulation with biharmonic dissipation, conservation of energy for the simulation using Casimir dissipation is similar to that of the simulation with no dissipation.
 As noted in Remark \ref{r:temp} above, the temporal discretization used here is not completely energy conserving, leading to the oscillations seen at the left of Fig. \ref{fig:vtxDiagnostics}.